bigfix/developer.bigfix.com/site/pages/relevance/guide/session/computerinspectors.md

 ## BES Computer Group with Multiplicity

-These Inspectors deal with arrays of BES computer groups, allowing you to extract unique computer groups and count them.
+These Inspectors handle arrays of BES computer groups, allowing you to extract unique computer groups and count them.
 This object type is derived from the <bes computer group> type and therefore shares the same properties as that type.

 Click [here](/relevance/reference/bes-computer-group-with-multiplicity.html) to access the page describing these inspectors.